ydalosa/sylvain69780.github.io/_posts/2021-06-05-avoid-trigonometry-and-save-a-kitten.md

 ![cat](https://sylvain69780.github.io/assets/images/pitchou_sleeping.jpg)

 > This kitten is my neighbour's.
-And he's not dead despite appearances, but he sleeps peacefully while I leave for work.
+And he's not dead fortunately, but he sleeps peacefully while I leave for work.

 This first article tells about using the dot product instead of cos and cross product instead of sin.